saurabhjojare/Attendance-Management-System/README.md

 9. **Show the Best-Attended Student in the Year**: Recognize and showcase the student with the highest attendance throughout the year.

-10. **Reward for High Attendance**: Reward students with certificates or other incentives if their monthly attendance exceeds 80%.

-11. **Bonus for Annual Attendance**: Grant students special recognition or awards if their annual attendance exceeds 80%.

 ## Usage

 To use this system effectively, follow these steps: